cmm25/Booking-App/README.md

 This project is licensed under the MIT License.
 For full details, please take a look at the [LICENSE](LICENSE) file in the repository.

 ---

-This revised README reflects the 5-week development timeline, the use of MySQL, and includes information about the database design process using flowcharts.
-It provides a comprehensive overview of your Hotel Management System, highlighting its features and development process in a manner suitable for a rapidly developed, yet robust application.